Subhankr12/habit-tracker/readme.md

 # Habit Tracker

-> An app to add good and healthy habits to your leisure time and keeping track of them for a week.
+> An app to add good and healthy habits to your schedule and keeping track of them.

 ## Technologies Used